Citizens United v. FEC

 Everybody at the time.

-Literally, I was gonna be like, everybody at the time was saying these would be the consequences.
+Like, literally, I was going to be talking about it.
+Everybody at the time was saying these would be the consequences.

 Like, if you read the Stevens dissent now, you could look at it and be like, oh, he's fucking Nostradamus.